marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Possible to suspect that there may be other not strong passwords (music band's account).

-With current try - we are able to think that music bands with "strong" passwords.
+With current try - we are able to think that music bands with 'strong' passwords.

 <pre>with login-page http://127.0.0.1:8080  and valid credentials</pre>